trungthanh-tran/solana-trade-simulator/README.md

 Simulates trades using Jupiter's Quote API (https://quote-api.jup.ag/v6/quote).
 Stores trades in a SQLite database using SQLAlchemy.
 Calculates realized and unrealized PnL in SOL.
+Supports multiple buy transactions and selling all held CA tokens.
 Assumes 9 decimals for tokens; adjust for other tokens.
 For actual trading, integrate with Jupiter's swap API and a Solana wallet.